Al-Tirmidhi: Writings

-The Hanbalites interpreted the Praiseworthy Station as the seating of Muhammad on the Throne next to God, despite the overall weakness of the narrations supporting it.
+He is also reported to have a work on Islamic history and an exegesis of the Qur’an, but these are extinct.

 Death

-At-Tirmidhi was blind in the last two years of his life, according to adh-Dhahabi.
+At-Tirmidhi became blind in the last two years of his life, according to adh-Dhahabi.
 His blindness is said to have been the consequence of excessive weeping, either due to fear of God or over the death of al-Bukhari.

 He died on Monday night, 13 Rajab 279 AH (Sunday night, 8 October 892) in Bugh.

 At-Tirmidhi is buried on the outskirts of Sherobod, 60 kilometers north of Termez in Uzbekistan.
 In Termez he is locally known as Abu Isa at-Termezi or "Termez Ota" ("Father of Termez").